-- (d) Psychological Screening Procedures and Evaluation Criteria - (1) The psychological screening procedures and evaluation criteria used in the conduct of the psychological evaluation shall be based on the peace officer duties, powers, demands, and working conditions as defined by the department.
-This information shall be provided to the evaluator, along with any other information (e.g., risk management considerations) that will allow the evaluator to make a psychological suitability determination. - (2) Every peace officer candidate shall be evaluated, at a minimum, against job-related psychological constructs herein incorporated by reference in the POST Peace Officer Psychological Screening Dimensions (Dimensions): Social Competence, Teamwork, Adaptability/Flexibility, Conscientiousness/Dependability, Impulse Control, Integrity/Ethics, Emotional Regulation/Stress Tolerance, Decision Making/Judgment, Assertiveness/Persuasiveness, and Avoiding Substance Abuse and Other Risk-Taking Behavior.
-The Dimensions are contained and defined in Chapter 4 of the POST Peace Officer Psychological Screening Manual (201822). - (3) When evaluating a peace officer candidate for explicit and implicit bias against race or ethnicity, gender, nationality, religion, disability, or sexual orientation that might adversely affect the exercise of the powers of a peace officer, psychological evaluators shall use the Bias Assessment Framework, herein incorporated by reference, to assess biased behaviors, biased attitudes and bias-relevant traits and attributes. - (4) The POST Peace Officer Psychological Screening Manual (201822) provides guidance in the evaluation of peace officer candidates.
-The use of this manual is discretionary with the exception of the required Psychological Evaluator Competencies, and the Psychological Screening Dimensions, and the Bias Assessment Framework outlined in subsections 1955(a)(2)-and, 1955(d)(2), and 1955(d)(3), respectively. - (e) Required Sources of Information for the Psychological Evaluation The psychological evaluation shall include a review by the evaluator of the following sources of information prior to making a determination about the candidate's psychological suitability. - (1) Job Information
+(d) Psychological Screening Procedures and Evaluation Criteria

+(1) The psychological screening procedures and evaluation criteria used in the conduct of the psychological evaluation shall be based on the peace officer duties, powers, demands, and working conditions as defined by the department.
+This information shall be provided to the evaluator, along with any other information (e.g., risk management considerations) that will allow the evaluator to make a psychological suitability determination.

+(2) Every peace officer candidate shall be evaluated, at a minimum, against job-related psychological constructs herein incorporated by reference in the POST Peace Officer Psychological Screening Dimensions (Dimensions): Social Competence, Teamwork, Adaptability/Flexibility, Conscientiousness/Dependability, Impulse Control,

+Integrity/Ethics, Emotional Regulation/Stress Tolerance, Decision Making/Judgment, Assertiveness/Persuasiveness, and Avoiding Substance Abuse and Other Risk-Taking Behavior.
+The Dimensions are contained and defined in Chapter 4 of the POST Peace Officer Psychological Screening Manual (201822).

+(3) When evaluating a peace officer candidate for explicit and implicit bias against race or ethnicity, gender, nationality, religion, disability, or sexual orientation that might adversely affect the exercise of the powers of a peace officer, psychological evaluators shall use the Bias Assessment Framework, herein incorporated by reference, to assess biased behaviors, biased attitudes and bias-relevant traits and attributes.
+The evaluator shall assess the candidate on each of the three Targeted Constructs identified in the Bias Assessment Framework (Biased Behaviors, Biased Attitudes, and Bias-Relevant Traits and Attributes).

+(4) The POST Peace Officer Psychological Screening Manual (201822) provides guidance in the evaluation of peace officer candidates.
+The use of this manual is discretionary with the exception of the required Psychological Evaluator Competencies, and the Psychological Screening Dimensions, and the Bias Assessment Framework outlined in subsections 1955(a)(2) and, 1955(d)(2), and 1955(d)(3), respectively. (e) Required Sources of Information for the Psychological Evaluation The psychological evaluation shall include a review by the evaluator of the following sources of information prior to making a determination about the candidate's psychological suitability.

+(1) Job Information